-Self-determination means that the Principal Investigator is permitted to issue a system-generated exemption determination letter based on responses to key questions within qualifying human subjects exemption categories.
-The IRB does not review self-determined projects.
-Investigators may choose not to apply self-determination but, instead, choose to submit a study for an IRB determination of exemption.
-In eRRM, this process will be similar to the one currently available for some Not Regulated projects. *
+System-generated means that the Principal Investigator is permitted to issue an exemption determination letter based on responses to key questions within qualifying human subjects exemption categories.
+The IRB does not review projects for which exempt determinations are system-generated.
+Investigators may choose not to apply system-generation but, instead, choose to submit a study for an IRB determination of exemption.
+In eRRM, this process will be similar to the one currently available for some Not Regulated projects.

-If the research conducted by Michigan Medicine affiliates (and other units within the HIPAA covered entity) involves access to PHI data for the purposes of identifying potential subjects, then self-determination is NOT permitted.
+* If the research is conducted by Michigan Medicine affiliates (or other units within the HIPAA covered entity) and involves access to PHI data for the purposes of identifying potential subjects, then system-generated determination is NOT permitted.

-U-M will implement a post-determination validation process for self-determinations to ensure that the exemption criteria are being applied in accordance with regulatory requirements and that the potential risk to human subjects remains minimal.
+U-M will implement a post-determination validation process for system-generated determinations to ensure that the exemption criteria are being applied in accordance with regulatory requirements and that the potential risk to human subjects remains minimal.